mikeldiazrodriguez/cluster_analysis/README.md

 This repository contains data and code to enable reproducibility of the paper "Evaluating cluster analysis methods.
 The case study of Palaeolithic distribution in Galician territory (NW Iberian Peninsula)"

 # Repository structure
-/csv/*.csv ... contains CSV files with the data of the sites and the random points
+/csv/*.csv ... contains CSV files with the data of the sites and the random points.

-/output/ ... folder with the output files in PDF format
+/output/ ... folder with the output files in PDF format.

-/shp/ ... folder with the layers of the sites, the random points and the study area in vector format
+/shp/ ... folder with the layers of the sites, the random points and the study area in vector format.

-/percolation/ ... folder for percolation analysis
+/percolation/ ... folder for percolation analysis.

-/xls/ ... contains XLS files with the data of the sites and the study area.
+/xls/ ... contains XLS files with the data of the sites and the random points.

 Diaz_and_Fabregas_21.Rmd ...
 Rmarkdown file to reproduce the analysis.